“An Equity Education Revolution”

 Keywords: arts, collaboration, communication, creative inquiry, culturally and linguistically responsive, ecological literacy, education, emancipatory, equity, growth mindset, identity, integration, mindfulness, multicultural, multi-literacy, self-awareness, social-emotional, social construction, transdisciplinarity, transformative

-For paid access to lectures on arts, arts integration, education, equity, social justice, anti-racist curriculum, Emancipatory Pedagogy and much more go to the Patreon platform where you can subscribe to lectures, workshops, and special events.SUBSCRIBE TODAY!
+Paid access to lectures on arts, arts integration, education, equity, social justice, anti-racist curriculum, Emancipatory Pedagogy and much more coming soon – where you can subscribe to lectures, workshops, and special events.SUBSCRIBE TODAY!

 As professional practice, Mc Neal guides government agencies, non-profits, and schools on change-management, creative collaboration, program adjudication, equitable arts policies, and organizational cultural competency.
 Mc Neal has over 30 years of executive leadership experience and flexibly negotiates the intersection between creativity, new technologies, and professional learning.
 He is competent in multiple culturally responsive practices, including restorative justice techniques, social-emotional learning, and the Teaching Tolerance curriculum (Southern Poverty Law Center).
 He is an accredited Integrated Learning Specialist and a certified Oral Historian.
 Mc Neal has lectured on arts, education, social justice, multiculturalism, and professionalism for The Edinburgh International Festival, UC Berkeley, and Harvard Graduate School of Education.
 He is also a regular Guest Lecturer for Stanford University.